 For a comprehensive description of the Chair’s vision, objectives and activities, click here.

 Prof. Orna Ben-Naftali

 Prof. Orna Ben-Naftali, the Emile Zola Chair for Human Rights, is a graduate of Tel-Aviv University Law Faculty, the Fletcher School of Law and Diplomacy and Harvard University.
-She served as Dean of the Striks School of Law, and is currently the Rector of COLMAN.
+She served as Dean of the Haim Striks Faculty of Law.

 Her research and teaching areas are Public International Law and Law and Culture.
 Her most recent book (co-authored with Michael Sfard and Hedi Viterbo) is The ABC of the OPT: A Legal Lexicon of the Israeli Control over the Occupied Palestinian Territory (Cambridge University Press 2018).